sharetribe/flex-docs/src/docs/tutorial-branding/change-default-locations/index.md

   ```

   > **Note**: origin is an unnecessary search parameter with the default
-  > configuration of FTW templates.
+  > configuration of Sharetribe Web Template.

   You also need to create a new microcopy key.
 E.g.
   _'Footer.searchAuckland'_ and add it to the microcopy file.